General Terms and Conditions

 11.1.1. comply with the Agreement and any directions relating to the Agreement from Acquirer or from any party retained by Acquirer;

-11.1.2. accept all Cards bearing a trademark and of a card type which the Parties have agreed shall be covered by the Agreement irrespective of amount, for payment for all of the Merchant’s goods and services.
+11.1.2. accept all Cards bearing a trademark and of a card type which the Parties have agreed shall be covered by the Agreement, for payment for all of the Merchant’s goods and services.
 Acquirer shall be entitled to register and market the fact that the Merchant accepts Cards as a means of payment;

 11.1.3. respond to Customers’ disputes and handle chargebacks in accordance with the Visa´s and/or MasterCard´s Chargeback regulations;